Q: Do I have to be a TOP PLAYER to be Invited into the EuroElite Project?

 There were a lot of things I liked about Euroelite.

 1.1 The ”team-feeling” was always tangible whenever I travelled with Dave and Euroelite.
-Dave made sure you were supporting your friends and helping them with small things that in the end could make the difference in a match.
+Dave as well as all the EE Coaches made sure you were supporting your friends and helping them with small things that in the end could make the difference in a match.
 You made a lot of great friends and created nice memories.

 1.3 The Discipline.